suite/bot.png/README.md

 # bot.png
 This is a simple twitter bot that will reply to you using images!
+(Written in nodejs)

 Below is what you would ask the bot: